erizov/Professor/semester_8/lecture_48_documentation/api_documentation/README.md

 ## Introduction

-Api Documentation is a fundamental concept in documentation systems.
+Api Documentation addresses concept in documentation systems.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: Documentation that describes how to use APIs, including endpoints, parameters, responses, and examples.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below